-Among other things, the proceeding was marked by a statement by Mr. Haldeman's attorney, John J. Wilson, that "whatever Bob Haldeman did, so did Richard Nixon;" by a request on behalf of Mr. Ehrlichman that he be ordered to help 6,000 Indians in northern New Mexico rather than be sentenced to prison, and by a large crowd of spectators and would-be spectators who began to line up at the courthouse door late last night.
+Among other things, the proceeding was marked by a statement by Mr. Haldeman's attorney, John J. Wilson, that "whatever Bob Haldeman did, so did Richard Nixon;" by a request on behalf of Mr. Ehrlichman that he be ordered to help 6,000 Indians in northern New Mexico rather than be sentenced to prison, and by a large crowd of spectators and would-be spectators who began the proceeding being something counsel could make any state-to line up at the courthouse of a reunion between people their views of the appropriate who had been together almost sentence.